The Student Code of Conduct shall apply to conduct that occurs

 selling items without receiving written authorization from an

-authorized member of the University community is prohibited.
+authorized member of the University community.

 Stalking refers to occasions where an individual willfully and